 The Barragan Story

-The Hazel Hawkins Hospital Foundation received a significant charitable donation in order to establish what will be known as The Barragan Family Diabetes Center.
+The Hazel Hawkins Hospital Foundation received a significant charitable donation in order to establish The Barragan Family Diabetes Center.
 The gift was made by Mrs. Mary Ann Barragan, long time resident of Hollister, California, in memory of her husband, Ray who suffered from diabetes for many years.

 Mrs. Barragan noted, “Ray faithfully believed that nothing was impossible.
 He would say the phrase ‘I can’t’ really meant ‘I choose not to.’
 In honoring him, our family is saying ‘we can’ help residents in San Benito County who have been diagnosed with the disease.
 I have many friends and family members with diabetes and this is the one way I can support them.”